Let’s start with a few important potato facts, shall we?

 - Potato blossoms used to be the hottest royal fashion accessory.
 Louis XVI and Marie Antoinette were both known to wear potato blossoms to spiff up their outfits.

 - Potatoes were originally grown in the Andes.
 The Inca people of Peru were growing them as far back as 200 BC.
 They were first introduced to Britain and Ireland in the late 1500s.
-They weren't an immediate hit either, many people blamed them for diseases and railed against them because they weren't mentioned in the Bible.
+They weren't an immediate hit either, many people blamed them for diseases and rallied against them because they weren't mentioned in the Bible.

 - It is the world's fourth-largest food crop, following rice, wheat and maize.